 Recording good audio is critical when shooting news stories.
-To put it more bluntly: Without good sound, your story is worthless!
+To put it more bluntly: Bad audio IS bad video!
 Research shows that audiences will tolerate occasionally bad video as long as there is a strong audio track and the story is compelling.
 But if your audio track is overmodulated (too loud), or distorted, or too weak, it won’t matter how gorgeous your video is.
 The audience won’t stick around just to watch pretty pictures that have no meaning.
 Your audio adds context and carries the story along, especially when you’re relying on voice-overs and soundbites.

 Here is a series of audio tutorials from the Media College web site.
 They have useful information about how microphones pick up sound, an explanation of the various types of mics, and how to use mics properly.